dkz2r/latex-novice-academic-publishing/episodes/04-error-handling.md

 ## Anatomy of an Error Message

-Way back in [Episode 2 - Document Structure](02-document-structure.html), we saw some error messages - let's take a closer look at one of them and see what it tells us.
+In [Episode 2 - Document Structure](02-document-structure.html), we saw some error messages - let's take a closer look at one of them and see what it tells us.

 Let's re-introduce the issue: we'll change the `\documentclass` command in `main.tex` to